 - Associate Professor, Chemistry, Boston University

-- Malika Jeffries-EL is an Associate Professor of Chemistry at Iowa State University.
+- Malika Jeffries-EL is an Associate Professor of Chemistry at Boston University.
 She received BA degrees in Chemistry and Africana Studies from Wellesley College in 1996 and Master's and Ph.D degrees in Chemistry from The George Washington University in 1999 and 2002, respectively.
 After spending one year at Smith College as a Mendenhall Fellow, she worked as a post-doctoral fellow under the direction of Professor Richard D. McCullough at Carnegie Mellon University.
 In 2005 she joined the faculty in the Chemistry Department at Iowa State University and was promoted to Associate Professor with tenure in 2012.

 Her research focuses on the development of organic semiconductors—materials that combine the processing properties of polymers with the electronic properties of semiconductors.
 She has authored over 20 publications and given over 65 lectures domestically and abroad.
 She has served as a research mentor to 17 undergraduates (4 of whom were women), 13 graduate students (4 of whom were women) and 2 postdoctoral scholars.